 Looking at the experience of great armies since 1800, the first general conclusions may be drawn from the Napoleonic Wars.
-At that time a ratio of about 20,000

-An analysis of the ratio of force to space, considering the important time element, indicates that a NATO force of 26 mobile divisions, properly deployed, would be reasonably good insurance against sudden attack fighting troops to the mile, including reserves, wa's normal in holding a defensive position.
-That was the ratio of Wellington's three-mile front at Waterloo.
+At that time a ratio of about 20,000 fighting troops to the mile, including reserves, was normal in holding a defensive position.
+That was the ratio of Welling three-mile front at Waterloo.
 Two days earlier Blücher had tried to hold a seven-mile front at Ligny with 12,000 to the mile and was defeated by a force slightly smaller than his own.